Platiplus/platy_api/README.md

 Run the command ``` node server.js ```.

-The API should be running in http://localhost:{YOUR PORT} and it is ready to process incoming requests..
+The API should be running in http://localhost:{YOURPORT} and it is ready to process incoming requests..

 ## Built With